ritvikindupuri/Orbitwatch-final-/TECHNICAL_DOCS.md

 4.  **The Score (Reconstruction Error):**
     *   If the satellite follows standard orbital mechanics, the error is tiny (e.g., 0.002).
     *   If the satellite is anomalous (deviating from the learned physics manifold), the error is high (e.g., 0.5).
-5.  **Display:** We scale that raw error number to fit a 0-100 UI scale:
+5.  **Display:** We scale that raw error number to fit a 0-100 scale for the progress bar.
     $$ Score = \min(100, MSE \times 500) $$

 ### 3.6 Prevention of Overfitting & GEO Specialization